sessionstar/oopsla20-artifact/README.md

 to the script.

 The produced table corresponds to Table 2 from the paper.
-It contains the same columns as the table produces in &#167;[2.1](#benchmark-table-1) Note that Table 2 from the paper reports:
+It contains the same columns as the table produces in &#167;[2.1](#benchmark-table-1).
+Note that Table 2 from the paper reports:
 - the total generation time, which is a sum of the ```Gen Time (CFSM)``` and ```Gen Time (F*)``` from the produced table.
 - the total time checking time, which is a sum of ```TC Time (Gen.)``` and ```TC Time (Impl)``` from the produced table.
+- The entry for Travel Agency from the Table 2 corresponds to Booking from the produced table, the other names are self explanatory.
 The source code (protocols and implementations) for each of these examples is located in a separate folder.
 See &#167;[2.4](#modify-refinement) for details on how to run each of the examples.

 ---

 #### <a name="main-example"></a> 2.3  Run the main example (HigherLower) of the paper (Section 2).
-The purpose of this section is to give you a quick walk through of using the toolchains to implement and verify a protocol.
+The purpose of this section is to give you a quick walk through of using the toolchain to implement and verify a protocol.
 We focus on the running example - [HigherLower.scr](/examples/HigherLower).
 For high-level overview of the toolchain refer to &#167;[A.1](#toolchain-overview)